Nicolas-Arsenault/run-shellcode-in-memory/README.md

 - More to come.. need to bypass runtime...

 ### To do
+- Add Sanbox detection (behavioral evasion)
-- Add payload encryption and decryption
+- Add payload encryption and decryption (static bypass)
+- Bypass execution (amsi + api unhooking)
 - Get shellcode from exe file and saving it in the var
 - UI
-- Bypass execution AV

 ### Warning
 This does not bypass AV as of now, we did not implement anything for it.
 If you want to contribute and add it, feel  free to do so.